 Usability-testing-questions--asking-the-right-ones---UserQ

-Asking the right usability testing questions is a vital part of UX research – so much so that we’ve written a guide to explain why asking them is so valuable for obtaining rich and reliable UX data.
+Did you know that 88% of online consumers are less likely to return to a website after a bad experience?
+Asking the right usability testing questionnaire questions is a vital part of UX research – so much so that we’ve written a guide to explain why asking them is so valuable for obtaining rich and reliable UX data.

-Ultimately there are two main components of gathering info and data through usability testing: tasks and questions.
-Today we’ll be focussing on the questions you ask.
+Ultimately, there are two main components of gathering info and data through usability testing: tasks and questions.
+Today we’ll focus on the questions you ask.

 Let’s dive a little deeper.
-We’ll also share some sample usability test questions to ask before, during and after the main user test task.
+We’ll also share some user testing questions examples to ask before, during, and after the main user test task.

 What is usability testing?

 Well, it’s a type of research method that gauges how effectively users interact with a product – with the overarching goal of improving the overall user experience.
-So with the addition of usability testing questions, you can get to know the human behind the participant and enrich your hypothesis with extra details on what they want and need from your product in the first place.
+With the addition of ux user testing questions, you can get to know the human behind the participant and enrich your hypothesis with extra details on what they want and need from your product.

 Take a read of another blog where we clarify the differences between user testing and usability testing.
-It may help you know which questions to ask!
+It may help you know which ux testing questions to ask!

 Why should you ask usability testing questions?

-• help you understand more about the ways a user interacts and engages with a product
+• Help you understand more about how users interact with a product

 Questions to ask during usability testing

-Here are a few types of usability testing questions you might ask:
+Here are a few types of user experience testing questions you might ask:

 Our UserQ platform allows you to add what we call introductory and conclusion questions.
-In fact, we recommend always adding these questions both before and after the tests.
+We recommend always including these before and after the tests.

 Before the test (introductory questions)

-The goal of this stage is to break the ice and obtain background/demographic info on who’s taking the test and what their behaviours and preferences are as an audience.
-Examples of pre-test questions include:
+This stage aims to break the ice and gather background/demographic info on test participants.
+Examples of pre-test questionnaire usability questions include:

 • What is your current occupation?